 This is an administration management form, in this form you can change the users and those types like admin, user and guest and change those names and password; also you can add a new users or search, update and delete them from the users form by the database.

-Daily Reports X

-Select The Report:
+ect The Report:

-Firms General Report
+Firms General Report -

-Stock Report à

 Customer Report

 Employee Report

 Invoice Report

+Stock Report

 MainMenu

 Figure 5.16 Daily Reports

 This is a report form, which summaries the whole adding and selling events.